Kenetswe Mosenogi: Political career

 Mosenogi was a senior member of the African National Congress Youth League.
 She was first elected to the league's national executive committee in 2008.
 She was also a councillor and the mayoral committee member for economic development of the Tlokwe Local Municipality, centred around Potchefstroom, until the May 2011 municipal elections.
 The following month, Mosenogi was elected deputy secretary-general of the ANC youth league.
 She succeeded Steven Nogbeni and served in the position until the league's leadership structure for that term was disbanded in March 2013.
 She was the only woman to serve in the league's national leadership for that term.
 Thandi Moraka was elected as her successor in September 2015.

 Provincial government

 Prior to the election on 8 May 2019, Mosenogi was placed 12th on the ANC's provincial list of candidates for the North West Provincial Legislature.
 She took office on 22 May 2019.
 A few days later, Mosenogi was appointed as the MEC for the newly established Economic Development, Environment, Conservation and Tourism portfolio in the executive council headed by Job Mokgoro.
 She assumed office on the same day.

 On 22 November 2022, Mosenogi was appointed MEC for Arts, Culture and Recreation.
+She served in the position until June 2024, when she was appointed as the MEC for Finance by the newly elected premier Lazarus Mokgosi.